shapeshed/shapeshed.com/content/post/unix-tr.md

   "title": "Linux and Unix tr command tutorial with examples", "date": "2010-07-23T00:00:00+01:00",
   "image": "images/articles/tr.png",
-  "description": "Tutorial on using tr, a UNIX and Linux tool for translating or deleting characters.
+  "description": "Tutorial on using tr, a UNIX and Linux command for translating or deleting characters.
 Examples of converting uppercase to lowercase, deleting specific characters, squeezing repeating patterns and basic finding and replacing. ", "tags": [
     "UNIX",
     "Linux"